+Superintendent - Jonathan Hartle

-Superintendent - Lori Engelland Judging Time: Thursday after notebooks and displays
+Judging Time: Thursday after notebooks and displays

-- 1. Read General Rules - 2.
-A member may make only one entry in this division. - 3.
-Exhibits in this division are open to educational displays or promotional posters - 4.
-Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
+- Read General Rules - A member may make only one entry in this division. - Exhibits in this division are open to educational displays or promotional posters - THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
+Exhibits exceeding the size guidelines will be penalized one ribbon color. - EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND KANSAS STATE FAIR MANAGEMENT POLICIES.
+No "live" ammunition containing propellant or explosive powders may be used in any display!
+An inert substitution must be used in lieu of powder and "live" ammunition, the substitution must be clearly described on the back of the poster, display or in a notebook.
+Please remember that neither the Kansas State Fair nor the department of 4-H Youth Development, Kansas State University Research and Extension are liable for the loss or damage of any personal property included as part of your poster, display or notebook. - Name, county or district, age and year in project should be on the front of the poster, display or notebook. - Exhibits will not be accepted if they are related to reloads. - Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand State Fair conditions.
 Entries will prominently incorporate the 4-H Clover with KSRE co-branding and should include the Kansas 4-H Shooting Sports emblem.
-Failure to do so will penalize entry one ribbon color

-Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
-Failure to follow size limitations will penalize entry one ribbon color.

-Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders; Failure to follow size limitations will penalize entry one ribbon color.
-Posters will be displayed on wall.

-Notebooks: no larger than 8 1⁄2 x 11
+Failure to do so will penalize entry one ribbon color - Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
+Failure to follow size limitations will penalize entry one ribbon color. - Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders; Failure to follow size limitations will penalize entry one ribbon color.
+Posters will be displayed on wall. - Notebooks: no larger than 8 1⁄2 x 11

-THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
-Exhibits exceeding the size guidelines will be penalized one ribbon color.

-EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND KANSAS STATE FAIR MANAGEMENT

-POLICIES.
-No "live" ammunition containing propellant or explosive powders may be used in any display!
-An inert substitution must be used in lieu of powder and "live" ammunition, the substitution must be clearly described on the back of the poster, display or in a notebook.
-Please remember that neither the Kansas State Fair nor the department of 4-H Youth Development, Kansas State University Research and Extension are liable for the loss or damage of any personal property included as part of your poster, display or notebook.

-Name, county or district, age and year in project should be on the front of the poster, display or notebook.

-Exhibits will not be accepted if they are related to reloads.